chinchalinchin/ontology/docs/DEFINITIONS.md

 4. **Strut**: An in-game asset whose frame is constructed from a strut sheet. _Struts_ have "physical" presence in the game world, so to speak; in other words, the player can collide with _Struts_.
 They must have a hitbox defined in their properties

+5. **Plates**: An in-game asset whoe frame is construct from a plate set. _Plates_ also have "phsyical presence in the game world; however, in addition to allowing player collisions, player can interact with plates, e.g. treasure chests, pressure plates, switches, etc.

-5. **View**: The GUI widget on which the game screen gets painted.
+6. **View**: The GUI widget on which the game screen gets painted.
 The game world gets cropped to the widget based on the position of the player.

 ### Notes